mnooner256/pyqrcode/README.md

 There are many situation where you might wish to have more fine grained control over how the QR Code is generated.
-You can specify all the properties of your QR code through the QRCode constructor.
+You can specify all the properties of your QR code through the *create* function.
 There are three main properties to a QR code.

 The _error_ parameter sets the error correction level of the code.
 Each level